wrapperband/FeathercoinWalletGuide/README.md

 Etherium uses the "ethash" algorithm which, like Neoscrypt, requires a large amount of memory (currently over 1 GB and growing).
 That is not cheap to parallelise because each additional processor also needs it's own memory.

 #### doctoc

-doctoc was used to automate the Table of Contents creation of the Feathercoin Wallet Guide MarkDown document. "https://github.com/thlorenz/doctoc"
+doctoc was used to automate the Table of Contents creation of the Feathercoin Wallet Guide "Mark Down" document. [doctoc] https://github.com/thlorenz/doctoc

 Copyright © 2002–2016 Feathercoin Developers & Wrapper